Gianluca-Iacchini/Distributed_Rendering/README.md

 2. Local Network
  * Both the server and client were connected to the same local network but on different subnets.

-For this test, we simulated various network conditions using [clumsy](https://jagt.github.io/clumsy/) to analyze how different network issues affected performance.
+For this test, various network conditions were simulated using [clumsy](https://jagt.github.io/clumsy/) to analyze how different network issues affected performance.

 ### Rendering Performance
 The performance of the GI algorithm is influenced by several factors, including the voxel resolution, clusterization level, light update frequency, and the number of visible voxels.